 - How long has the home been on the market?
 Chances are, the longer it’s been on the market, the more willing the sellers may be to negotiate and accept below the listing price.

-- Is this a buyer’s or a seller’s market? buyer’s market is where there are more homes on the market than there are buyers; and seller’s market is where there are fewer homes on the market than there are buyers.
-If it’s a buyer’s market, the seller may be more likely to accept less than the listing price.
+- Is this a buyer’s or a seller’s market?
+A buyer’s market is where there are more homes on the market than there are buyers, and a seller’s market is where there are fewer homes on the market than there are buyers.
+We are in a seller’s market, so the seller may be less likely to accept less than the listing price.